TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 We decided to implement 2 new extensions, the Zicsr extension, which entailed adding a Control Shift Register module and 6 new instructions, as well as the Zba extension, which introduced 3 new instructions used for Bit-Manipulation.

 The control shift register is a register of a fixed size, much larger than the register we use in the reg file module, and has special registers with each register having a special name, purpose and way of handling, unlike the general-purpose registers we use in regfile.
-The registers are used for a variety of things, such as handling interrupts (as discussed in the Interrupts and FPGA branch), privilege levels, measuring time/performance and identifying hardware, just to name a few.
-The Zicsr instructions come
+The registers are used for a variety of purposes, such as handling interrupts (as discussed in the Interrupts and FPGA branch), managing privilege levels, measuring time/performance, and identifying hardware, among others.
+The Zicsr instructions are implemented with the CSR to read from it and write to it.
+All Zicsr instructions are atomic read-modify-write instructions, as in they read the old value of the control status register into rd and modify rd all in 1 instruction.
+In contrast, if we wanted to do this with our normal registers, it would require 2 instructions, one to copy and one to write.
+There are 6 Zicsr instructions csrrw, csrrs, csrrc, csrrwi, csrrsi and csrrci, with the latter 3 being immediate (instead of register) versions of the first 3.

+The Zba instructions are also atomic in the sense that they reduce shifting and adding into 1 instruction.
+They are called sh1add, sh2add and sh3add, which are shortened versions of shift and add.
+They operate on the normal registers and not on the CSR registers, and are just a simple way to make programs more efficient.

+## 2. Implementation

+## 2.1 Control Status Registers

+We define a module called

 Testbench info: